Top Fuel 2

 Clean work from Competition Motorcycles.
 This was a test session.
 Over the winter Carl will machine new engine plates out of 2024 Aircraft aluminum and lighten them by milling pockets with reinforcing ribs.
-To view some photos of this engine being made.

 Starter Cart and nitrogen bottle for the pneumatic system and the tires.
 It takes a lot of equipment to go racing.
 Front tire is run with about 35 psi and the rear tire is adjusted for track conditions, typically around 6 psi.
 Cold weather temperatures complicated things with track temperatures as low as 50 deg F (10 deg C).

 During the burn out all teams shoot an infrared temperature check of the rear tire.
 On one run after a 4 second burn out the tire temperture only reached 112 deg F (44 deg C).
 Temperatures of the rear tire should be about 140 deg F (60 deg C).
 It was easy to "smoke" the rear tire with the low temperatures.

 New center mounted clutch for the 2007 season.
 These are the "steels" for the center mounted clutch.
 We made these extras up so Carl could do the final fabrication.
 They are a little under a quarter of an inch thick and are double disc ground out of a special high friction but wear resistant steel.

 The center mount clutch will get rid of the thinner "steels" and friction material that the old clutch hub had.
 It also moves the clutch away from the primary drive belt which would actually melt and bond itself to the old outboard clutch hub.